- What is the statutory authority for the grants program?

 Q: In what manner are grant funds provided?

 A: If selected for funding, a proposed project will be provided funds in fixed price allotments as work is undertaken and approved by DHR.
-For specifics regarding payment please access the How to Manage Your Grant pdf version of a power point presentation available at our program’s webpages.
+For specifics regarding payment, please review the How to Manage Your Grant webinar presentation available on our program’s webpages.

 Q: How do I obtain a Historic Preservation grant application?

 A: The Historic Preservation Grants Program utilizes an online grant application system.
-Grant applications can be completed and submitted using the online system during the announced grant submission periods.
-If you would like to access a sample application please click on www.flheritage.com/grants.
+Grant applications must be completed and submitted using the Department of State grants online system during the announced grant submission periods.
+All applicants must register at dosgrants.com and be associated in the system with their organization.
+If you would like to access a sample application, please visit our program's Small Matching or Special Category webpages.

 Q: When are applications due?

 A: Applications are to be submitted via the online system during the submission period announced for that year.
-Please access www.flheritage.com/grants for current submission period deadlines.
+Please access the main grants web page at www.flheritage.com/grants for current submission period deadlines.

 Q: What are the match requirements for the grant program?

-A: Small Matching Grants require a 100% match of the requested grant funds and Special Category Grants require a match of $50,000 or 50% of the requested grant funds, whichever is the higher amount.
+A: Both Small Matching and Special Category Grants require a 100% match of the requested grant funds.
 Please see below for exceptions to these match requirements.

 Q: Are match requirements ever reduced or waived?

-A: For Small Matching Grant Applications, match for proposed projects located in Rural Economic Development Initiative (REDI) communities and counties are waived in full (0% match).
-For Special Category Grant Applications, match for proposed projects located in REDI communities and counties is reduced to 10% of the requested grant award.
+A: For Small Matching Grant Applications, match for proposed projects located in Rural Economic Development Initiative (REDI) communities and counties is waived in full (0% match).
+For Special Category Grant Applications, match for proposed projects located in REDI communities and counties is reduced to 25% of the requested Grant Award.
 The REDI Program is administered by the Department of Economic Opportunity.
 Please contact DEO for the most up-to-date information on the REDI designation.

 For Small Matching Grant Applications submitted by Certified Local Governments (CLG) the match requirement is waived.
 The CLG Program is administered by our Division of Historical Resources.
 Please contact the CLG coordinator for information on CLG designation.